-- The attachment to be the invoice variable created earlier.
+- The attachment will be the <%invoice%> variable created earlier.

-7. Configure Call API action which is the send SMS step.
+Step 5.
+Configure the Call API action which is the send SMS step.

-For the Call API configurations you are going to check the SMS provider's API documentation as there are mentioned the method name, parametres needed, etc.
+For the Call API configurations you are going to check the SMS provider's API documentation regarding the method name, parameters needed, etc.

-- sender: 4 (as pers SMSO REST API documentation, you'll need to set it).
+- sender: 4 (as per SMSO REST API documentation, you'll need to set it).

-Fill in the values for the input variables declared and hit run:
+Fill in the values for the input variables declared and press Run:

 Congrats!
 You have just created a new process flow in PROCESIO!